 Part of this is actively realising my flaws: writing and having Jon's [Jon Barton, City Academy Head of Writing] voice in my head: Don't use so many words!
 That's ten sentences not one!
 White space!

 I feel like my voice is coming together with my confidence, and there are little seeds of greatness in me - Jon is my very own honest watering can.

 We are delighted to announce that we are seeking applicants for our next Writers in Residence programme (July-Dec 2019).
 As part of our commitment to supporting early stage writers, develop your work under the guidance of an industry experts: receive free writing courses, mentoring, and more.

 The opportunity to only available to all City Academy students, not just writing students, and the deadline for the application is 9am on Friday 14th June 2019.
-Find out how to apply here.

 Find out more about City Academy Writing Courses below.